jclark-bcamp/challengeSeven/README.md

   Once you have both npm packages installed, open Node and run the application.
 You will be prompted with basic questions included in a professional README.
 Once you enter all the data, a new README.md will be created.

   ## Contributing
-  Xpert learning, Instructor class projects.
+  Xpert learning, Instructor class projects, my dad.

   ## Tests
-  This is how to test.
+  N/A

   ## License
   MIT